 AA: How does your work as a Music Supervisor for feature films differ from your work as a record executive?

 AW: Being a music supervisor is a bit more challenging than the record business because you have to have an imagination like a kid and a vast musical library of ALL GENRES, programmed in your head.
-First step is to read the script to truly understand the essence of the movie.
-I read to script to mentally visualize the scene.
-I envision the scene in action and from there, songs start popping in my head.
-(Sidenote: As I listen to music in general, I always try to visualize the perfect scene where this song would fit.
-This helps when I’m actually working on a film or tv show) From there, I get the blank scenes with no sound or music behind it.
+The first step is to read the script to truly understand the essence of the movie as well as visualize the scenes.
+From there, I get the blank scenes with no sound or music behind it.
 I looked to see what happened before the scene and what’s going to happen next.
 The music has to compliment both.

-Then I have to figure out if there is a song that already exists that can truly fit this scene.
-Now… it’s not like I can go into the computer and type ‘emotional R&B song’ and think the perfect song is going to pop up… This is where having that mental musical library comes in handy.
-You have to have sounds and songs in your head.
+Then, I have to figure out if there is a song that already exists that can truly fit this scene.
+It’s not like I can go into the computer and type ‘emotional R&B song’ and think the perfect track is going to pop up.
+This is where having that mental musical library comes in handy.
 You have to see things in that scene that brings out particular sounds or song trigger points.
 For example: If I’m working on a scene where it’s about to get to a very climatic point, I’m thinking about songs that have high chimes, cellos or dramatic transitions.
-To me, it’s more about the instrumentation first.
+My initial thoughts are the instrumentation.
 Once you figure that out, you can start thinking about what songs may have the lyrical content to compliment the scene.
-Keep in mind, this is if a song already exists that can fit the scene.
-If not, you have to have create it from scratch.
+Keep in mind, this is if a song already exists that can fit.
+If not, you have to create it from scratch.
 You have to develop the song concept and musical direction first, before you bring in composers.
-Then you have to have contacts that you know can deliver the type of song you need.
-From a production standpoint: vocalists, writers, instrumentalists, choirs, score directors, symphony orchestras, etc… You have to know all these kinds of people and you have to know exactly who can deliver the kind of song you need, if you have to create it from scratch.
-Music supervision is definitely a fun challenge for me every time.
+Then you have to have contacts that you know can deliver the type of track you need.
+From a production standpoint: vocalists, writers, instrumentalists, choirs, score directors, symphony orchestras, etc. It’s definitely a fun challenge for me every time.

-AA: You’re a proven tastemaker within your field, you have GRAMMY’s, platinum plaques, extensive experience in the music and movie industry-what do you have left to accomplish?
+AA: You’re a proven tastemaker within your field.
+You have GRAMMY’s, platinum plaques as well as extensive experience in the music and movie industry; what do you have left to accomplish?

-AW: I’ve been blessed to see a lot of amazing things and work with a lot of amazing people in my short 27 years of life, but I’m never content.
+AW: I’ve been blessed to see a lot of amazing things and work with a lot of amazing people in my short 28 years of life, but I’m never content.
 Sometimes I ask myself if I’m over doing it.
 I’m always trying to figure out how I can be more than successful, but significant.
 I’m looking at more ways to reach the world and work on global projects.
-I’m continuing to expand my music supervision skills, so I can continue to work on other projects.
+I’m continuing to expand my music supervision skills.
 I’m always looking for new talent, not just in the music world.
 I think most industry people will tell you, we have extreme ADD (Attention Deficit Disorder) and it’s hard for us to just focus on one thing.
-But the ADD causes me to continue wanting to keep trying to get to the next level in life.
-So ADD ain’t always a bad thing.
-Ha.
+But the ADD causes me to be ambitious and get to the next levels of my personal and professional life, so I guess it isn’t such a bad thing!